nick-kanakis/Algorithms/sorting/mergesort/MergeSort.md

 The slow random-access performance of a linked list makes some other algorithms (such as *quicksort*) perform poorly, and others (such as *heapsort*) completely impossible.

-In Java, the `Arrays.sort()` methods use merge sort or a tuned *quicksort* depending on the datatypes
+In Java, the `Arrays.sort()` methods use merge sort or a tuned *quicksort* depending on the datatypes.